DaxoDax/SpectreTestVR/README.md

 * If you use any third party assets, please let us know which ones and why.

 # Art Guidelines
-* Environment
- * Use the scene provided at Assets/Scenes/PlantSafety_Workshop.unity
+* Use the asset provided at Assets/Scenes/PlantSafety_Workshop.unity as your main scene

- * The scene may consist of any props you would like to add, but they are not necessary, a main workbench / table where the interactions will take place is provided in Assets/Models/Workbench.FBX
+* The scene may consist of any props you would like to add, but they are not necessary, some models are already provided in Assets/Models
-* VFX
+* You should create some simple VFX for the interactions
-If you would like to include simple vfx for the interaction, that would be great as vfx will be a part of actual development in the future if you are chosen.

 # Audio Guidelines
 * Assets